International Students Immigration Blog

 L1 visa

-• Eligibility: Designed for intra-company transferees who have been employed by a multinational company outside the US for at least one continuous year within the past three years and are being transferred back to the US to work in an executive, managerial, or specialized knowledge capacity.
+• Eligibility: Designed for intra-company transferees employed by a multinational company outside the US for at least one continuous year within the past three years and transferred back to the US to work in an executive, managerial, or specialized knowledge capacity.

-• Duration: Up to 5 years for specialized knowledge employees (L1B) and up to 7 years for managers and executives (L1A).
+• Duration: Up to 5 years for specialized knowledge employees (L1B) and 7 years for managers and executives (L1A).

 • Advantages: Opportunities to gain work and life experience outside the US.